traja-team/traja/README.rst

 .. |DOI| image:: https://zenodo.org/badge/166056696.svg
    :target: https://zenodo.org/badge/latestdoi/166056696

-traja is a Python library for trajectory analysis.
+Traja is a Python library for trajectory analysis.
 It extends the capability of pandas DataFrame specific for animal trajectory analysis in 2D, and provides convenient interfaces to other geometric analysis packages (eg, R and shapely).